 - Product: explosives.
 Message: rocks made crumbs.

-Principle # 4: Focus on how to distribute / deliver the product, not the product itself.
+Principle No. 4 New Marketing: Focus on how to distribute / deliver the product, not the product itself.

 Kotler proposes to ask ourselves if we can find a way to redefine our distribution network and delivery to provide more value to the user.
 Some companies have already done, in the case of Dell Ikea online and offline world level.

-Principle # 5: Seek customer to jointly create more value: the role of the company has changed.
+Principle No. 5 New Marketing: Going customer to jointly create more value: the role of business has changed.

 With Transactional Marketing (about 1950), the company defined and created value for consumers.
 With Relationship Marketing (1980 to present), the company focused on attracting, developing and retaining profitable customers.
 The new Marketing, or Marketing Collaborative (as he calls Kotler) should focus on working with the client so that together, create new and unique ways to create value.
 It proposes that we establish dialogue with our customers and the communities of consumers of our products.

 The collaborative marketing can be done from two aspects:

 - Offering a product line so that the customer can find the one closest to your wishes.
 For example, 20 different colors for the same item, or 26 different options for hockey sticks (this is a real case).